cnidaire/Master1_Internship/report.md

 ## *nifH* amplicon datasets used
 \label{sec.amplicon}

-In the lab I had access to datasets obtained from two different expeditions:
+In the lab, I had access to datasets obtained from two different expeditions:

 1. The **DUPE** dataset [@benavides_sinking_2022] has been created by sequencing samples coming from two locations in the South Pacific.
 It is constituted of 12 samples collected with sediment traps at 170, 270 and 1000m.